 We have joined a cluster of over 40 primary schools in Buckinghamshire that is run by Dr Challoner’s High School.
 Our level two membership gives us access to:

 The Youth Sport Trust has a self-audit tool to allow schools to assess their current PE provision and identify areas for future development.
-We will do this audit on an annual basis to track our progress.
+We are delighted to announce that by using this tool we have been awarded the Silver mark for PE.
+We will continue to use this audit annually to track our progress and to work towards the Gold mark.

-We are happy to say that our previously '' areas have now moved on to ‘ ’ areas of provision.
+We are happy to say that most of our previously '' areas have now moved on to ‘ ’ areas of provision.

 We are providing high quality outcomes for young people through PE and school sport.

-We identified the below as our ‘’ areas of provision.
-We are doing well in these areas but we could improve further:
+We identified the below as our ‘’ area of provision.
+We are doing well in this area and hope to improve further:

-We have previously identified the below as our ‘’ areas of provision.
+Areas below are identified as our ‘’ areas of provision.
 We are proud of our continuing progress in these areas:

 Please see below our full September 2017 audit.